learnk8s/learnk8s.io/src/custom-authentication/content.md

 The output of the command should say something like (TODO: verify the following output):

 ```
-modifiying entry "cn=alice,dc=mycompany,dc=com"
+modifying entry "cn=alice,dc=mycompany,dc=com"
 ```

 That means, Alice's password has now been updated to `otheralicepassword` in the central LDAP user management system.

-Theoretically, Alice should now be able to authenticate to Kubernetes with her new password `otheralicepassword` (which is already save in the kubeconfig file).
+Theoretically, Alice should now be able to authenticate to Kubernetes with her new password `otheralicepassword` (which is already saved in the kubeconfig file).

 _But will it work?_